opensearch-project/project-website/_posts/2024-05-02-vega-tsvb-mds-visualizations.markdown

 meta_description: Learn how to create TSVB and Vega visualizations with the multiple data sources feature.
 excerpt: OpenSearch versions 2.13 and 2.14 now support multiple data sources for Vega and TSVB visualization types.
 This blog post shows you how to use this feature.
 ---

-# Visualizing data from multiple data sources with TSVB and Vega

 ## Introduction